hahwul/MemBi/README.md

-# MEMBI
+# MemBi
 (Member of Bugbounty and Infosec)

 All the members of bugbounty and infosec.
 If you don't know who to follow, see!

-## What is Membe?
+## What is MemBi?
-Membi is all the members of bugbounty and infosec project.
+MemBi is all the members of bugbounty and infosec project.
 If you don't know who to follow, see!

 ## Contributors and how to contribute?